brow1144/noteherder/README.md

 * Add another authentication method to your app, such as Twitter, Facebook, Google, email/password, etc. (Completed!)
 * Remember, the Firebase documentation is your friend.
 (Completed!)

+## About Noteherder

+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+Quill graphic by Icon Solid from the [Noun Project](https://thenounproject.com/).